idbrii/notes/_posts/2023-04-23-art-without-skill.md

 ---

+New game makers often ask how they can make good-looking games when they don't have any art skills.
+There's lots of advice out there on how to get better at art, but here's some ideas on making simple art that looks good.

 For really basic art, [How to Make Your Game Look Good if You're Not a Good Artist](https://www.youtube.com/watch?v=xMgNBP8yJeU) from Miziziziz is a good video overview.